Byt3Ninja/SaudiImpactPlatform/replit.md

 **Design System:** Adheres to Material Design 3 principles, inspired by Linear, Stripe, and Mapbox, focusing on data transparency and institutional trust.
 It uses Inter and Playfair Display fonts, consistent spacing, responsive grid layouts, and a custom HSL color system supporting light/dark themes.

+**Image Handling:** Professional placeholder images are implemented platform-wide to ensure no broken images ever appear.
+Two placeholder images are used: one for project cover images (geometric pattern with Saudi green/gold colors) and one for organization logos.
+All image renders include fallback to default placeholders and error handling that gracefully resets to the placeholder if URLs fail to load.
+This ensures a polished, professional appearance suitable for governmental and institutional use.

 **Key Pages:**
 - Home: Hero section with featured projects and statistics
 - Projects: Filterable listing with category, region, status, and SDG filters